privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 ### Use unique passwords for every service

-Imagine this; you've signed up for an account with your e-mail and the same password on multiple online services.
-If a service provider is malicious, or one of those services has a data breach that exposes your password in an unencrypted format, all a bad actor would have to do is try that e-mail and password combination across multiple popular services until they get a hit.
+Imagine this; you sign up for an account with the same e-mail and password on multiple online services.
+If one of those service providers is malicious, or their service has a data breach that exposes your password in an unencrypted format, all a bad actor would have to do is try that e-mail and password combination across multiple popular services until they get a hit.
 It doesn't matter how strong that one password is, because they already have it.

 This is called [credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing) and it is one of the most common ways that your accounts can be compromised by bad actors.
 To avoid this, make sure that you never re-use the same password twice.